 From supporting marriage equality to climate change, corporations are taking an increasingly prominent public stand on political and societal issues.
-While the risk for doing so is enough to keep some companies out of the ring, those who decide to take a stand are becoming stronger from the inside out.
+While the risk of doing so is enough to keep some companies out of the ring, those who decide to take a stand are becoming stronger from the inside out.

 Decades of academic and market research show that consumer and employee trust, identification, and affinity for a product or firm increases alongside a firm’s transparency – ultimately leading to less turnover and higher profit.